The Rise and Fall of Dog Shows

 Dog Shows Hit their Peak

-But remembering this was 1864 before there were Kennel Clubs, Stud Books or Breed Standards, it is purely speculation on what basis these early Shows were judged!
-Over the next 100 years or so this was all put in place.
+Remembering the above quote was 1864 before there were Kennel Clubs, Stud Books or Breed Standards, it is purely speculation on what basis these early dog shows were judged!
+But over the next 100 years or so this was all put in place.
+How the popularity of dog shows grew can be seen in the footage from the 1969 Royal Melbourne Show - to view please click on the adjacent U-tube icon.

-But by the 1990's showing pedigreed dogs peaked, the Royal Melbourne Show 1991 cataloguing 7,050 entries in conformation classes alone.
+By the 1990's showing pedigree dogs peaked, the Royal Melbourne Show 1991 cataloguing 7,050 entries in conformation classes alone.
 At that time England's Crufts saw around 20,000 from within UK.
 But sadly, since then there has been a slow but steady decline, almost universally.
 For example, the 2017 Royal Melbourne Show was struggling to attract an entry of 3,000 dogs in conformation classes.
 So let's examine the reasons for this decline in this part of the world.

 Reasons for the Decline